 Your doctor will watch your pregnancy closely.
 You will deliver your baby at a hospital that is ready to care for high-risk babies like yours.
 You should discuss your plans for labor and delivery with your obstetrician.
 Contact your doctor right away if you have any concerns.

-To monitor for TTTS, ultrasounds are performed every two weeks to evaluate fluid volumes and every 4 weeks to
+To monitor for TTTS, ultrasounds are performed every two weeks to evaluate fluid volumes and every 4 weeks to evaluate growth.

 The severity of TTTS can range from mild to severe.
 Weekly ultrasound measurements of fluid levels, the function of the fetal hearts, and blood flow through the umbilical cords are used to determine how severe the problem is and if treatment is needed.